HTTPArchive/almanac.httparchive.org/src/content/en/2025/cdn.md

 While HTTP/1.1 usage has been on a continued decline with CDNs over the past several years, in 2025 we observed a sharp decrease in CDN usage for HTTP/1.1 going from 16% usage for HTML requests in 2024 to just 2% in 2025.
 This decrease was even more pronounced for origin requests with 56% HTTP/1.1 requests in 2024 down to 21% in 2025.

 ## CDN Performance

 CDN performance extends beyond simply caching content closer to users.
 CDNs actively optimize the underlying protocols and connection mechanisms that determine how quickly browsers can establish connections and receive data while providing transparent metrics to understand bottlenecks in modern web applications.
+Performance optimization techniques include connection pooling, protocol translation, and intelligent routing—all of which contribute to reduced latency and improved user experience.

 ### HTTP/3 TTFB Performance

 Below shows the time to first byte (TTFB) median percentile distribution for latency of HTTP/3, HTTP/2, and HTTP/1.1 across major CDNs.
+These measurements reflect simulated browser connections and may vary from real-world performance.

 {{ figure_markup(
   image="cdn-http-ttfb-protocol-mobile.png",